- D+1 713 658 6410

 Marshall Brozost is a Real Estate lawyer in Orrick’s New York office and serves as head of the New York Real Estate Group.

 He focuses on complex real estate transactions on behalf of institutional and private equity investors.
 In addition, his practice encompasses all aspects of commercial real estate investment, from purchases and sales, formation of joint ventures and real estate funds to mortgage and mezzanine financing, REIT structuring, workouts and leasing.
-His clients include GE Asset Management, Phoenix Realty Group, Arel Capital and The Praedium Group, as well as other real estate private equity funds, investment advisers, domestic and foreign institutional investors, lenders and developers.
+His clients include State Street Global Advisors, Phoenix Realty Group, Arel Capital and The Praedium Group, as well as other real estate private equity funds, investment advisers, domestic and foreign institutional investors, lenders and developers.
 He also advises on CMBS and merger and acquisition transactions.

 Marshall is recognized for his real estate and finance work in Legal 500 and described by clients as “exceptional” in the field.